warwick358/bitbot-project-4-line-following/Bitbot-project-4-line-following.md

 ## Step 1
 Setup the Bitbot

-First we will get the "select bitbit modle" block from the "select bitbit modle" tab and place it in the "on start" block.
+First we will get the "select bitbot model" block from the "select bitbit model" tab and place it in the "on start" block.

 ```blocks